mvolkmann/blog/src/astro.md

 ## Content Collections

-Astro supports describing and retrieving collections of data from Markdown files that are typically placed under the `src/content` directory.
+Astro supports describing and retrieving collections of data from files that are in a subdirectory the `src/content` directory.
 Each subdirectory represents a different collection.
+The files can use the Markdown, YAML, or JSON format.
+All files in a collection must use the same format.

 The following steps can be taken to define and render a collection of dogs.